 - What are they?
 Rewards credit cards offer reward points based on the amount you spend.
 You can redeem your points for shopping, travel, gift vouchers and many other rewards.

 - Who are these cards suited to?
-Frequent credit card users who want to maximize points for everyday spending without being tied to a single airline rewards scheme.
+Frequent credit card users who want to maximize points or miles for everyday spending without being tied to a single airline rewards scheme.

 How can I find the best rewards credit card for me?